On Oct 9, both locations will close at 5 pm. The Main Library will reopen at 6:30 pm for An Evening with Shelby Van Pelt »

 Pitch Competition*

-At the 2019 Young Entrepreneur Program Pitch Competition, area entrepreneurs, ages 13–24, showcased their business ideas.
-Middle school student Amari Johnson won top honors and received $5,000 in seed money to grow her business.
+At the 2025 Young Entrepreneur Program Pitch Competition, area high school students, showcased their business ideas.
+12th grade student, Aidan Warner, won top honors and received $5,000 in seed money to grow his business.

 Made possible with support from the Library Foundation.